Drinking water treatments, wastewater treatments, aquaculture operations, aquariums, analytical and

 • Disposable and Easy-to-Use – One time use sensors that can be mounted or handheld

 • Pre-Calibrated and Quick – Sensors can be supplied pre-calibrated, saving time

 • Multiple Applications – Residential, industrial, environmental, governmental and research uses

-Phosphate is a well-known contaminant of water which in excess leads to eutrophication, or an excess of nutrients in the water.
-The UWM phosphate sensor is easier to use and more sensitive compared to other reported devices, many of which focus on a colorimetric assay.
-It uses a simple digital potential readout through a voltmeter rather than voltammic stripping.
-The system can be hand held for mobility or mounted as a semi-permanent device.
-This device can provide an accurate and inexpensive alternative to the current products on the market.
+Inventors at UW-Milwaukee (UWM) have developed a highly sensitive, digital, graphene based electrochemical sensor for the detection of phosphate in water.
+The sensor is designed to detect phosphate levels as low as 10^-10 M (mol/L) using layers of graphene oxide, polypyrrole and metal.
+The sensor is specific and can avoid interference from potassium chloride present in the solution.
+The sensor is easier to use and more sensitive compared to other reported devices, many of which focus on a colorimetric assay.
+It uses a simple digital potential readout through a voltmeter rather than voltaic stripping.
+The system can be handheld for mobility or mounted as a semi-permanent device.
+Positive test results have shown that, this device can provide an accurate and inexpensive alternative to the current products on the market.